-This is a post about substandard automobile insurers and Blumenshine Law Group’s fight to win compensation for our clients from these insurers.
+This post discusses substandard automobile insurers and Blumenshine Law Group’s efforts to secure compensation for our clients from these companies.

 Substandard auto insurers (also known as nonstandard insurers) have the following characteristics: